 From QuickSearch on the Libraries homepage, click Advanced Search on the right.
 Then, under Resource Type on the right, select Books.

-As opposed to the default, the basic search, Advanced Search lets you search with more flexibility and precision by searching for words and/or phrases in specific "fields" (author, title, subject) in the records of the Libraries' books (or of a different Resource Type or across all of the types).
+As opposed to the default, the basic search, Advanced Search lets you search with more flexibility and precision by searching for words and/or phrases in specific "fields" (author, title, subject, etc.) in the records of the Libraries' books.
 For example, if you wanted to find books by Jefferson on international affairs, you could search:

 - On the first line: Author ... is (exact) ... jefferson, thomas